 Our ESG due diligence process can include all of the listed activities where material to the investment.
+Level of due diligence is dependent on perceived ESG risks and accompanying categorisation.

 - (1) for all of our potential infrastructure investments - o (2) for a majority of our potential infrastructure investments - o (3) for a minority of our potential infrastructure investments - o (J) We do not conduct due diligence on material ESG factors for potential infrastructure investments